 The Aboriginal people who inhabited the Delatite area for at least 10,00 years before Europeans arrived belonged to the Taungurung clan.
-They held alliances with several other clans and language groups in Victoria who together are known as the Kulin Nation.
-Courtesy: Delatite Indigenous Reference Group.
+The Taungurung people are closely affiliated with their neighbouring tribes through language, ceremonies and kinship ties.
+They are part of an alliance with the five adjoining tribes to form the Kulin Nation.
+Courtesy: Taungurung Land and Waters Council TLaWC

 “The recorded history of Mansfield which dates back to the 1830’s is a story of adventure, courage and determination, and as was the case with so many other rural settlements, its fortunes fluctuated as it passed from the 19th to the 20th century.